Why Mightybytes is an LGBT Certified Business Enterprise

 Posted by in B Corporation, Business Strategy

 The National Gay and Lesbian Chamber of Commerce has recognized Mightybytes as an LGBT-Certified Business Enterprise since 2019.
-In 2022, we re-certified.
-Here’s what this means for the company and its stakeholders.
+We have re-certified several times since then.
+Here’s what our LGBTBE certification means for the company and its stakeholders.

 Why We Became an LGBT Certified Business